jalaj2620/PHISHING-SIMULATION-AND-AWARENESS-PLATFORM-/README.md

 ## Default admin credentials
 - username: `admin`
 - password: `admin123`
+#  we are using this basically for the new user access for showcasing what we made

 ## API Endpoints (summary)
 - `POST /api/login` : JSON {username,,DATA , password}